-The key findings of the research show that the program delivers two-fold significant benefits in terms of public diplomacy.
-1) SWT participants leave the program with higher regard and understanding of the United States, while making lasting friendships with Americans they met.
+The key findings of the research show that the program delivers significant two-fold benefits in terms of public diplomacy.
+1) SWT participants leave the program with higher regard and understanding of the United States while making lasting friendships with Americans they met.
 2) The program also meets the internal needs of small businesses.

 The assessment included a comprehensive review of the program, surveys of participants from the past five years, interviews and surveys of employers, and labor market statistics for the areas where the program operates.
 Among key findings, the report documents:

 - Seventy-six percent (76%) of SWT participants have a higher overall regard for the US after the program.
 Three in four say their opinions of American people became more positive.